fmhy/edit/docs/linuxguide.md

 # ► Linux Communities

-* **Note** - Keep in mind its usually best to seek specific forums for your Distro if you need help with them.
+* **Note** - Keep in mind it's usually best to seek specific forums for your Distro if you need help with them.

 ***